 Attending weddings can be really expensive and that is before you even think about the gift.
 Many wedding guests want to give amazing gifts whilst still sticking to a budget.
-Here are 10 awesome thrifty wedding gifts that any couple will love.
+Here are 10 awesome thrifty wedding gift ideas that any couple will love.

 It might seem boring but cash is a wonderful and useful gift gift to any newlyweds.
 Weddings are expensive, and getting this cash to spend on a purchase together, possibly your first big purchase as a married couple is a great feeling.
 I honestly couldn't tell you how much money each individual guest or couple gave us as the amount wasn't important.
 I can, however, tell you everything that we bought with the cash we were given – the first thing we bought was a dishwasher.
 I don't think of our wedding guests each and every time that I use the dishwasher, but they have been able to provide us with something practical!
 Neither of us had owned a dishwasher before so it felt like some magical dishwasher journey, but a journey we took together as husband and wife.